Justin Bonsignore: Chargers and modified

 In 2005, Bonsignore began racing stock cars.
 Competing in Riverhead Raceway's Charger Division, and NASCAR Dodge Weekly Racing Series, Bonsignore finished third in the series standings, was awarded Rookie of the Year, and secured the best rookie finish on record.

 In 2006, Bonsignore joined the NASCAR Modified Division, where he scored three top-fives and nine top-ten finishes.
 For the second year in a row, Bonsignore received honors from NASCAR, taking home the Rookie of the Year title for the Modified Division and claiming a seventh-place finish overall, a new best for a rookie driver.

 Hopes for a higher finish in 2007 were cut short due to a wrist injury.

 2008 saw Bonsignore's first stock car win in 2008 and the division's most top-five and top-five finishes en route to an 8th-place points finish.

 2009 proved a very successful season performance wise, but bad luck kept overall results below expectations.
 During the season, Bonsignore broke a long winless streak and won the Cromarty Cup 50 Lap race, qualifying on the pole and leading every lap.

-In the NASCAR Whelen Modified Tour race, Bonsignore was able to match a career-best fourth-place finish.
+In the NASCAR Whelen Modified Tour race at Riverhead, Bonsignore was able to match a career-best fourth-place finish.